MeteoSwiss/opendata/docs/c-climate-data/c7-spatial-climate-normals.md

 Spatial climate analyses depict the geographic distribution of a meteorological parameter.
 They are derived from measurements at weather stations, satellites and radar.
 The data is represented comprehensively on a grid covering all of Switzerland.

-Spatial analyses of long-term averages (climate normals) are available for:
+The following spatial analyses of long-term averages (climate normals) are available:
-- **Temperature, Precipitation and Sunshine**.
-30-year periods defined by the World Meteorological Organisation WMO are used to allow for international comparability.
+- surface based **Temperature, Precipitation and Sunshine**: 30-year periods (1991-2020 and 1961-1990) defined by the World Meteorological Organisation WMO are used to allow for international comparability.
-- **Radiation and Clouds**.
-The average period of 2004-2024 is available.
+- satellite based **Radiation and Clouds**: The average period of 2004-2024 is available.

-<br></br>
-The following parameters are available:
+These parameters are included:<br></br>
 **Temperature, Precipitation and Sunshine**
 | Identifier | Description |
 |---|---|
 | RnormM9120 | Mean monthly precipitation (norm value, 1991–2020) |